We got the question of “Is Mykonos expensive?” from our readers, so here is information on what you should expect to pay in Mykonos.

 The high season in Mykonos is from the middle of July and it ends around the 15th of August.
+This is the most expensive period on the island in terms of hotel prices and service prices.
 During the high season of tourism, visiting Mykonos can be rather expensive but if you plan it out properly then you can still visit during the summer and save yourself some money.
 If you are planning your trip around the low season is April, May, June and September, October, you should expect to see prices for hotels to drop 30-40% during the low season.
 The prices for the food and the restaurants are the same during all seasons.

 Just like with anything else when traveling, there are certain tricks that you can use to “hack” your way through traveling at a much cheaper rate.
 For example, in Mykonos, there are deals all the time to help travelers save money on their hotel rates, but what about everything else?
 Most of the time you can save yourself some money if you are being savvy about where you are shopping and eating.
 If you are shopping and eating at the exclusive hotels, expect you are going to pay at least a 50% increase in comparison to a local “mom and pop” shop.